SciCatProject/scicat-backend-next/README.md

 ```

 ## Authentication
-Users are authenticated by loopback built in user accounts and by accounts, which are connected via any of the passport supported strategies, in particular OpenID connected and a direct AD connection
+Users are authenticated by loopback built in user accounts and by accounts, which are connected via any of the passport supported strategies,e.g. OpenID connected and a direct AD connection.
+The providers for this must be defined in the providers.json file above.

+In addition the so called functional accounts,like the ingestor are automatically created at boot time with a default password "aman".
+You can get an API access token via the Users login API endpoint.